pmenzel/taxonomy-tools/README.md

 When given the list of nodes `a`, `b`, and `c` as input, the standard LCA of these three nodes is `c`, whereas the option `-m lowest` would output the node just above `a` and `b`.

+When setting `-m path`, it will return the leaf node that has the heighest weighted path to the root.

 ## License